av1ary/Python-Projects/README.md

 **Cohort Retention Analysis**

 Time-Based Behavior: By grouping customers by their first purchase month, the analysis tracked how well the business retains users over time.
 In a better version, the MAU is divided by subscription methods, social features and so on.

-The "Drop-off" Point: Cohort charts typically reveal the specific month where retention drops most sharply, identifying critical windows for sending  personalized coupons.
+Cohort charts typically reveal the specific month where retention drops most sharply, identifying critical windows for sending  personalized coupons.

 2. [Clients' repayment abilities prediction](Loan_Default_Prediction.ipynb)